Skip to main content

 Troubleshoot

-Before troubleshooting any NVMe/FC failures, verify that you are running a configuration that is compliant to the Interoperability Matrix Tool (IMT) specifications.
+Before troubleshooting any NVMe/FC failures, verify that you are running a configuration that is compliant with the Interoperability Matrix Tool (IMT) specifications.
 If you are still facing issues, contact NetApp support for further triage.